 Rents received by CIM Commercial will qualify as "rents from real property" in satisfying the gross income requirements described above only if several conditions are met.
 If rent is partly attributable to personal property leased in connection with a lease of real property, the portion of the rent that is attributable to the personal property will not qualify as "rents from real property" unless it constitutes 15% or less of the total rent received under the lease.
 In addition, the amount of rent must not be based in whole or in part on the income or profits of any person.
 Amounts received as rent, however, generally will not be excluded from rents from real property solely by reason of being based on fixed percentages of gross receipts or sales.
 Moreover, for rents received to qualify as "rents from real property," CIM Commercial generally must not operate or manage the property or furnish or render services to the tenants of such property, other than through an "independent contractor" from which CIM Commercial derives no revenue.
 CIM Commercial is permitted, however, to perform services that are "usually or customarily rendered" in connection with the rental of space for occupancy only and which are not otherwise considered rendered to the occupant of the property.
-In addition, CIM Commercial may directly or indirectly provide non-customary services to tenants of its properties.
+In addition, CIM Commercial may directly or indirectly provide non-customary services to tenants of its properties without disqualifying all of the rent from the property if the payments for such services do not exceed 1% of the total gross income from the properties.
 For purposes of this test, CIM Commercial is deemed to have received income from such non-customary services in an amount at least 150% of the direct cost of providing the services.
 Moreover, CIM Commercial is generally permitted to provide services to tenants or others through a TRS without disqualifying the rental income received from tenants for purposes of the income tests.
-Also, rental income will qualify as rents from real property only to the extent that CIM Commercial does not directly or constructively hold a 10% or greater interest, as measured by vote or value, in the lessee's equity.
+Also, rental income will qualify as rents from real property only to the extent that CIM Commercial does n